Grand Duchess Olga Nikolaevna of Russia: Captivity and death

 Also found with Olga's effects, reflecting her own determination to remain faithful to the father she adored, was Edmond Rostand's L'Aiglon, the story of Napoleon Bonaparte's son, who remained loyal to his deposed father until the end of his life.

 There was one report that her father gave Olga a small revolver, which she concealed in a boot while in captivity at Tsarskoe Selo and at Tobolsk.
 Colonel Eugene Kobylynsky, their sympathetic jailer, pleaded with the grand duchess to surrender her revolver before she, her sisters, and brother were transferred to Yekaterinburg.
 Olga reluctantly gave up her gun and was left unarmed.

 The family had been briefly separated in April 1918 when the Bolsheviks moved Nicholas, Alexandra, and Maria to Yekaterinburg.
-Alexei and the three other young women remained behind because Alexei had suffered another attack of hemophilia.
+Alexei and the three other young women remained behind because Alexei had had another attack of hemophilia.
 The Empress chose Maria to accompany her because "Olga's spirits were too low" and level-headed Tatiana was needed to take care of Alexei.
 In May 1918 the remaining children and servants boarded the ship Rus that ferried them from Tobolsk to Yekaterinburg.
 Aboard ship, Olga was distressed when she saw one of the guards slip from a ladder and injure his foot.
 She ran to the man and explained that she had been a nurse during the war and wanted to look at his foot.
 He refused her offer of treatment.
 All through the afternoon, Olga fretted over the guard, whom she called "her poor fellow."
 At Tobolsk Olga and her sisters had sewn jewels into their clothing in hopes of hiding them from the Bolsheviks, since Alexandra had written to warn them that upon arrival in Ekaterinburg, she, Nicholas and Maria had been aggressively searched and belongings confiscated.